Protecting multiple downloads using unique URLs

 A little over a year ago, I wrote a post about a PHP script I had created for protecting a download using a unique URL.
 The post turned out to be pretty popular, and many of the comments included requests to extend the script in useful ways.
 So, I’ve finally gotten around to updating the script to generate multiple URLs (up to 20) at a time, to allow different files to be associated with different keys, and to allow brief notes to be attached to the download key.

 I’ve also added a simple page that prints out a list of all of the keys generated the date and time that each key was created, the filename of the download on the server that the key accesses, the number of times the key was used, and any attached note.
-This should make it easier to generate gobs of keys, drop them into an Excel spreadsheet, and help the files’ owner to keep track of who’s getting which file, and how often.
+This should make it easier to generate gobs of keys, drop them into an Excel spreadsheet, and help the files’ owner keep track of who’s getting which file, and how often.

 How it works

-7. the .zip file(s) to be protected
+6. the .zip file(s) to be protected

 The files